ndr2084/pytorch-rl-scheduler/README.md

-# 🚀 Kubernetes Scheduler Simulator
+# 🚀 Kubernetes Scheduler Simulator With an MLP Scheduler

 ## 🙏🏻 Acknowledge